Before starting your first analysis, take a moment to explore the elements of the graphical user interface.

 - Free – You specify the number of panes/images laid out horizontally and vertically.

 - Click the Cursor information icon to display the Cursor information window.
 It displays information about the pixel and spot you hover over with your mouse cursor.
-You can show additional properties or hide some of them by clicking on the Settings icon in the toolbar of the Cursor information window.
+You can show additional properties or hide some of them by clicking the Options icon in the Cursor information title bar.

-- The Status bar indicates the total number of images and matches (spots) that are currently selected.
+- The Status bar indicates the number of gel images and spots that are currently selected.
+When you hover over the Gels information you can see the total number of images in the analysis.
+Similarly, hovering over Spots shows the total number of spots and the number of disabled spots.
 If you move your mouse over a gel image, the Status bar also indicates the X and Y coordinates at the cursor position, as well as the pixel intensity (calibrated).
 The unit of the coordinates can be changed in the Display tab of the General options.
+If pI and/or MW calibration was performed, the Status bar further shows the computed pI and MW values at the cursor position.

-- When you click directly on the Undo or Redo icon, you can undo (or redo) the last operation.
-When you click on the arrow next to the icon, you get access to the list of all operations that can be undone/redone.
+- Click directly on the Undo or Redo icon to undo (or redo) the last operation.
+Click on the arrow next to the icon to get access to the list of all operations that can be undone/redone.

 The step-specific tools and views are mostly displayed at the top and/or left side of the software screen.
 They will be specifically documented in the sections of the User Guide corresponding to each workflow step.
 Several of the step-specific tools are reports, for which the common features are described below.

-Reports describe your gel data.
-They may be in table format, but can also be graphical representations of data such as normalization plots.
+Reports describe your analysis data.
+They may be in table format, but can also be graphical representations of data such as normalization plots, expression profiles or PCA plots.
 The report content is continuously updated, and selections in reports are synchronized with the gel images and other reports.
+The reports in Melanie share a large range of common functionality.

 The toolbars of the reports in Melanie share a series of common tools.